stylesplugin/styles/readme.txt

 == Changelog ==

+= 1.0.6 =
+* New: Add installation notice to Customizer.

 = 1.0.5 =
 * Fix: Resolve blank screen that could appear when installing on a new theme.